 - Doesn’t offer as many options and devices as our last two picks

 4: Blood Pressure Diary (Android): Best Blood Pressure App Diary on Android

 The aforementioned apps are great if you are planning on getting a compatible smart pressure monitor.

-However, if you already have some sort of traditional blood pressure monitor and you need an app for keeping track of what’s going on, a simple blood pressure diary is probably a better pick.
+However, if you already have some traditional blood pressure monitor and need an app to track what’s going on a simple blood pressure diary is probably a better pick.

 You can manually add systolic pressure, diastolic pressure, pulse, time, date, tags, and other notes about the time of measurement.